Cecil Cook (physician): Public health in NSW

 After his work in Western Australia Cook moved to Canberra where he was closer to his family.
 In 1950 he spent 7 weeks inspecting the health in 53 Aboriginal communities.
 The survey and report he published of this inspection lead to the Native Welfare Conference in 1951.

 In 1950 he became the Liaison Officer and Covenor of the National Health and Medical Research Committee.
 He contributed to founding the Australian Institute of Aboriginal studies in 1962 and was part of the Human Biology Committee connected to it.
 Cook was a senior member of the Commonwealth Department of Health from 1920 until his retirement in 1962.
 In the year before his retirement, Cook fractured his tibia and both kneecaps in a car accident.

 In retirement, Cook was still a member of the National Health and Medical Research Committee.
 In addition to this work he joined Abbott Laboratories in 1962 to help create Erythrocin to the standards of the Nation Health and Medical Research Committee.
 In 1963 the World Health Organization invited Cook to write a survey on the Public Health legislation in Bangkok and to inspect their administration and health services.
 Whilst there Cook assisted the Bangkok Municipal Council and recommended a development plan for public health.

 Personal life

 Cook married Jessie Winifred Miller on 4 March 1924.
 They had two sons, Murray and Wallie, who both attended the University of Sydney, and a daughter Robin.
 Jessie died in 1978.

 In 1978, Cook moved to Burleigh Heads shortly after his wife's death.
 In 1981 he broke his femur while crossing the road when a car hit him.
 By 1984 his sons moved him to a nursing home in Sydney.

+He died on 4 July 1985 at Wahroonga, Sydney, and was cremated.